 The first step to start with the simulation is to load the manufacturing cell.
 The manufacturing cell can be selected in the property window after selecting the Machine Data item in the Model Tree.

-entry and select the cell you wish to load. right click on Machine data
+Click on the drop-down menu under Robot entry and select the cell you wish to load. right click on Machinedata and then click on Loadcell.
+Then select the manufacturing cell as shown below:

 Note